zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

    void device_list_get(struct device **device_list, int *device_count);

-The Zephyr kernel internally maintains a list of all devices in the system.
+The Zephyr RTOS kernel internally maintains a list of all devices in the system.
-The PMA uses this API to get the device list.
-The PMA can use the list to identify the devices on which to execute power management operations.
+The SOC interface uses this API to get the device list.
+The SOC interface can use the list to identify the devices on which to execute power management operations.

-The PMA can use this list to create a sorted order list based on device dependencies.
-The PMA creates device groups to execute different policies on each device group.

 .. note::

-   Ensure that the PMA does not alter the original list.
-Since the kernel uses the original list, it should remain unchanged.
+   Ensure that the SOC interface does not alter the original list.
+Since the kernel uses the original list, it must remain unchanged.

 Device Set Power State
 ----------------------